 From here you can set the brightness to auto adjust or you can set it manually.

 4) Close out web pages and apps

 If you’re someone who uses your iPhone a lot, then you are constantly opening new apps and webpages.

-This is great, but if you have too many apps and web pages open at once it can bog down your phone speed and put strain your phone’s battery.
+This is great, but if you have too many apps and webpages open at once it can bog down your phone speed and put strain you phone’s battery.